-Amina J. Mohammed to deliver 2019 Annual Pluralism Lecture
+Amina J. Mohammed delivers 2019 Annual Pluralism Lecture in Lisbon

 Amina J. Mohammed